 The previous technologies are areas that I am familiar with.
 But, as I mentioned in the introduction, I am also consistently asked about processes and materials that are new to me.
 Copper coin technology is not something that I have been familiar with.
 After seeing an application that was built with this technology, I did a little research and learned that it is used to dissipate heat when thermal vias or metal core materials are not sufficient.
 The concept is based on getting a copper coin press-fit into a premade cut-out in the board directly under the area that is a hot spot.
 Interesting!

 What an exciting time to be in this industry.
 There are so many new processes and materials in the PCB segment that it can be a challenge to keep up with all the new developments.
 It is fun to start chasing the next new thing, but I also think it is important to keep in mind that even materials and processes that have been around for a while are still new to someone.
 Not everyone has used flex materials or copper coin technology, and only a select few have used additive processes for PCB fabrication.
 Thank goodness our industry is supported by strong technical publications and industry events to help us all learn about technology that is new to us and help us build a strong network of people to reach out to with questions.

 Tara Dunn is the president of Omni PCB, a manufacturer’s rep firm specializing in the PCB industry.

-This column originally appeared in the March 2018 issue of PCB007 Magazine.
+This article was originally published in the May 2019 issue of PCB007 Magazine.